 What the statistics can tell us is how many women from certain groups have had VBACs in the past but they can’t tell you what your VBAC will be like.

-#8: It's A Different Recovery After Birth
+About VBAC #8: It’s A Different Recovery After Birth

 Recovery after surgery is no walk in the park.
 All the painkillers in the world can’t prevent you from having to acknowledge at some point an incision was made into your uterus, your abdominal muscles were pulled out of the way, a surgeon pushed your internal organs around, and a few other layers of tissue snipped and cut.